-Budgeted cost: £44,212
+Budgeted cost: £46,859

 Activity Evidence that supports this approach Challenge number(s) addressed Add or delete rows as needed.
-Support staff to support pupil's pastoral / learning needs and wider support for the family.
-Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-EEF Teaching and Learning Toolkit: Behaviour Interventions - additional 3 months progress Social and emotional learning. £10,000 Pupils across school have access to a wider range of experiences and opportunities that are needed to provide a rounded education and that raise aspirations for the future.
-These include: School club School trip PP pupils will expand their horizons beyond their own locality and experience different environments to enrich their understanding of the wider community.
-5, 6 Total of below £9,216 Clubs £2028 Trip £1040 Item of uniformMusic Tuition Uniform £676 Rocksteady £5472 Pupils have access to UIFSM 5, 6 £24,996
+Learning mentor to support pupil's pastoral / learning needs and wider support for the family. approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over Pupils across school have access to a wider range of experiences and opportunities that are needed to provide a rounded education and that raise aspirations for the future.
+These include: School club School trip Item of uniform Music Tuition PP pupils will expand their horizons beyond their own locality and experience different environments to enrich their understanding of the wider community.
+5, 6 Total of below £3,520 Clubs £1435 Trip £820 Uniform £615 Rocksteady £1270 Pupils have access to UIFSM 5, 6 £18,228

-Total budgeted cost: £ 67,408
+Total budgeted cost: £ 68,257.70